 Lately white privilege has been a hot topic.
 The people I've come across who take a stance against the idea of white privilege seem to have in common the line of thinking that they haven't been handed anything, so how can they have social privilege?
 I thought it might be worth reframing social privilege in… Continue reading Another Way of Looking at Social Privilege

 I've seen ableism being mentioned on Twitter a number of times lately, and aside from the obvious meaning, it wasn't a concept I was all that familiar with in a mental health context.
 This post will explore what ableism means for psychiatric disabilities.
-An article on the Center for Disability Rights website describes ableism this… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)
+Defining ableism An article on the Center for Disability Rights website describes… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)

 Image by Niek Verlaan from Pixabay NIMBYism is a fascinating phenomenon.
 NIMBYs, or people think that something is okay just as long as it's Not In My BackYard, cover discrimination with a thin veneer of civility and acceptability.
 Among the many manifestations of this is with regards to social housing, including supported housing for people with mental illness.… Continue reading NIMBYism and Mental Health Housing

 I think we judge.
 We all judge, even if we don't like to admit it, and that's okay.
 Or is it?
 I generally think of myself as pretty open-minded.
 I think people should embrace whatever viewpoints they want to embrace, as long as they're not channelling those views into harmful actions against others.
 If I… Continue reading Are You Judgmental?